atrauzzi/protoculture/readme.md

 a bundle and call the `run` method on it with little fuss.
 You configure your bundle by way of the `Platform`, `App` and `ServiceProvider` types.

-The final role of the `Bundle` is to act as a language-level root for bundling an entire dependency graph.
+The final role of the `Bundle` is to act as a language-level root for an entire dependency graph.
 This is most useful when authoring browser applications.
 Because bundles are the first thing run in a protoculture application, the bundle module automatically includes popular fetch, promise and reflect-metadata polyfills.
+So long as you compose your application using `ServiceProviders`, protoculture will do its best to bootstrap a consistent environment!

 #### Platforms
-Platforms represent the means by which you wish to populate the environment that Protoculture will make available.
+Platforms represent the means by which you wish to interact with the environment that Protoculture will make available.
 Platforms are free to do any kind of bootstrap you need and should be used to help make your app universal.

 #### Apps